amitSteinmetz/SystemsProgramming_hw2_partB/README.md

 # SystemsProgramming_hw2_partB
 ## CardWar game

-This is the old, classic and fun game there everyone knows since childhood.
+This is the old, classic and fun game that everyone knows since childhood.
 Two players can play in a game.
-There are 52 cards, and the players that collect more cards is the winner.
+There are 52 cards, and the player that collect more cards is the winner.

 The program split to four classes - card, deck, player and game.